Is your art in the UK a Hobby or a Business?

 NOTE: As of April 2019, the vast majority of businesses registered for VAT, that have a taxable turnover above the threshold level of £85,000, have been required to keep digital VAT business records and send returns using Making Tax Digital (MTD) compatible software. |

-IN FUTURE - in the tax year beginning April 2024. - MTD for ITSA will be introduced for individual businesses and property landlords
+IN FUTURE - for the tax year beginning April 2024. - MTD for ITSA will be introduced for individual businesses and property landlords

 The information to be submitted quarterly will use exactly the same income and expense categories as those included in the current supplementary tax return pages for self-employment and property income.
 Some businesses and agents are already keeping digital records and providing updates to HMRC as part of a live pilot to test and develop the Making Tax Digital service for Income Tax.
 If you are a self-employed business or landlord you can voluntarily use software to keep business records digitally and send Income Tax updates to HMRC instead of filing a Self Assessment tax return. |